 Ex-20

-(a) Suppose b is the smallest element of B. Let $a \in A$ be an arbitrary lower bound of B and x be an arbitrary element of B. Then (aRx).
+(a) Suppose b is the smallest element of B. Let be an arbitrary lower bound of B and x be an arbitrary element of B. Then (aRx).
 Let us choose x = b, so (aRb).
 So b is larger than a.
 Since a is arbitrary, so b is the greatest lower bound of B

-(b) Suppose b is the largest element of B. Let $a \in A$ be an arbitrary upper bound of B and x be an arbitrary element of B. Then (xRa).
+(b) Suppose b is the largest element of B. Let be an arbitrary upper bound of B and x be an arbitrary element of B. Then (xRa).
 Let us choose x = b, then (bRa).
 So b is smaller than a.
 Since a is arbitrary, so b is the least upper bound of B

 Ex-21